 What is Air Berlin?

-It was an airline based in Germany that offered scheduled and charter flights connecting Germany with Europe, North Africa, and the Middle East.
+It was a German airline that offered scheduled and charter flights connecting Germany with Europe, North Africa, and the Middle East.
 Based in Berlin, it was the country’s second-largest airline.
 Financial difficulties led to bankruptcy and cessation of operations.
 Other major airlines, such as Lufthansa and EasyJet, have acquired many routes and assets.

 1978 – 1980s